DurableSteer/Tiles/README.md

 - ##### just upload
   If the 'just upload' tickbox is checked files will be uploaded to the tile without any conversion the file will also not be rotated.
   ##### resize and remove transparency
-  This tickbox will resize the file to fit the tiles displays resolution, rotate it based on the orientation setting and replace the files transparent pixels with black.
+  This tickbox will resize the file to fit the Tiles displays resolution, rotate it based on the orientation setting and replace the files transparent pixels with black.
 - ##### convert with custom bgcolor
   When chosen this option will resize, rotate and replace the gifs transparent pixels with the color chosen.
 The color can be picked by clicking the 'pick color' button directly underneath the button will then display the chosen color.
 - ##### convert with auto bgcolor
   This option will resize, rotate and replace all transparent pixels by a fitting color to be chosen automatically by the convert script.
 This is the default option and it is recommended to use.
-#### Refresh tile contents & Scan for tiles again
+#### Refresh tile contents & Scan for Tiles again
 These buttons are generally not necessary to use.
 The script will only update the view when an action is taken that would change the element in question.
-If you for some reason expect that not all the tiles contents are displayed you may use the 'refresh tile contents' button to force a manual update for all found tiles files.
+If you for some reason expect that not all the Tiles contents are displayed you may use the 'refresh tile contents' button to force a manual update for all found Tiles files.
-Similarly if the script doesn't find all tiles in the network or you restart a tile or add a new tile to the network you may press the 'scan for tiles again' button to manually scan for tiles in the network.
+Similarly if the script doesn't find all Tiles in the network or you restart a tile or add a new tile to the network you may press the 'scan for Tiles again' button to manually scan for Tiles in the network.
 Due to a high timeout this option can only be used after about 30 seconds from the last scan.
 If the button is pressed before the last scan is finished no action will be taken and a message will be printed to the terminal.
 ##### The terminal
 When starting the start_tileman.bat a terminal will open with the GUI, if starting the tileman.py directly from the terminal that terminal is going to function as the tilemans terminal.
 The tileman will give comprehensive information about it's current workings in the terminal.
 Errors and progress information can be gathered there, though it is not necessary to read or pay attention to in normal use.